 While it's harder to accrue Asia Miles from a wide range of sources in Australia, earning miles from credit card spend is very doable with a number of bank rewards program offering transfers to Asia Miles, including Altitude Rewards, Membership Rewards and ANZ Rewards.

-We look at the latest offers where you could earn some easy bonus miles on your next car rental with Avis or Hertz.
+We look at the latest offers where you could earn some easy bonus miles on your next car rental in New Zealand or Australia.

 There are a heap of ways to earn Asia Miles from your hotel stays, here in New Zealand and abroad.
 Here’s how to get started.